ufo-lab/among-us-sus/README.md

 ## What is sus.py/.exe
--sus.py/.exe is a fun program that plays the Among Us theme song while displaying a gif on the screen.
+- sus.py/.exe is a fun program that plays the Among Us theme song while displaying a gif on the screen.
 Perfect for pranks and memes!

 ## Installation

 1. **Download the `sus.exe` file** from the [Releases](https://github.com/ufo-lab/among-us-sus/releases) section.
-2. **Run the program.
+2. Run the program.

 ## Usage